rohitmtr/archsample/README.md

 # Architecture Sample

   This is sample code for organising the code or architecure of the app that we are following here.
-  We are are following Clean Architecture pattern.
+  We are are following Unnamed Architecture pattern.

 Code is mainly divide into three part
 ### Data Layer